seanli01/seanli01/README.md

 ## Hi, I'm Sean! 👋

-I’m currently doing a major in Computer Science.
+I’m currently doing a major in Computer Science at McGill University.
 As a budding developer, I'm super interested in learning about new technologies and upgrading my own skillset at hackathons and through personal projects.

 ### My Interests
 💻 Machine learning<br>